1996–97 in English football: First Division

-Bolton Wanderers easily won promotion straight back to the Premier League, topping the division for the entire season and being promoted with a club record 98 points.
+In what was their final season at Burnden Park, Bolton Wanderers easily won promotion straight back to the Premier League, topping the division for the entire season and being promoted with a club record 98 points.
 Barnsley took the second automatic promotion spot and earned promotion to the top-flight for the first time in their history, beating out Wolverhampton Wanderers, who had occupied second spot for most of the season until a shocking collapse as the season drew to an end.
 Crystal Palace won promotion back to the Premier League after a two-year absence, and just a few months after Steve Coppell had returned for his third spell as manager.

 Portsmouth finished seventh and just missed out on the playoffs after three successive bottom-half finishes, also reaching the FA Cup quarter-finals for the first time in five years.
 Port Vale finished eighth - one of the highest finishes in their history.
 Norwich City finished 13th in Mike Walker's comeback season as manager, some dismal results late in the season ending their playoff hopes.
 Manchester City went through four managers in their first season outside the top flight since 1988–89, finishing 14th after fears of a second successive relegation.
 Ray Harford returned to management with West Bromwich Albion, securing their survival with a 16th-place finish.
 Oxford United's early promotion challenge fell away as they finished 17th.

 Southend United finished bottom after a poor season and were relegated after six years at this level.
 Oldham Athletic, who had been in a downward spiral since their relegation from the Premier League three years previously, continued their decline by being relegated in second-bottom place.
 Grimsby Town were the third relegated side, ultimately going down despite a 4–0 victory in their final match of the season, as fellow strugglers Bradford City also won their final game.